 - Using a thin spatula, very carefully remove pretzel from baking sheet and slide into water.
 Cook for 60-70 seconds then turn to the other side and cook 60-70 seconds more.
+The time may vary.
 You will be able to tap it lightly with the spatula and feel that it's a little more solid and no longer as fluffy soft.
+(You WILL be disappointed if you don't reach the point where the dough gets more solid.
+Don't remove it until it's no longer fluffy soft.)
 Remove with a large slotted spoon to a platter or parchment paper.
 Sprinkle course salt over top while it's still wet.
 Boil no more than two at a time.
 This portion won't take very long and should be about ready when the oven finishes preheating.

 - Place a fresh parchment paper on a baking sheet and spray lightly with cooking spray.
 Place the boiled pretzels on the sheet and bake 12-15 minutes until golden brown.